SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 ###### Thesis: Free market systems were unable to triumph do the common belief that trade was a zero sum game.

+This lack of understanding arose out of the enlightenment?

 Resan detant works by the state acting in its own self intrest, which manifests in mercantilism, the strategy of minizing imports and maximizing exports.
 It also manifests in war, but to a much lesser extent.